pal-robotics/rpk/README.md

 A tool to generate skeletons of robot application controller.

-Relies on ROS and the ROS `Intents` interface.
+Relies on ROS2 and the ROS2 `Intents` interface.

+Requirements:

+jinja2 -- pip install jinja2